The Safari Zone: A Kangaskhan Collection

 Origin: Japan

-Carddass is the name of Bandai's card vending machines, the name of which is inspired by the AMeDAS, or Automated Meterological Data Acquisition System, and the idea behind the cards from these machines is that one can get data from them.
+Carddass was the name of Bandai's card vending machines, the name of which is inspired by the Automated Meterological Data Acquisition System, or AMeDAS for short.
+The idea is that you can get cards from this machine to acquire data, so the backs of these cards held lots of info from the games for the Pokémon they feature.
 The classic Pokémon Carddass series features some old and unique Sugimori art, and in each illustration the Pokémon is performing an attack.

 Picture